gabriel-enrique/simulation-and-modeling/Gas Station Prices/README.md

 ## Problem Description

 A common occurrence in retailing is competition between rival establishments over which shop can claim most of the market/customers.
-The most straightforward price war situation occur in supermarkets (like Indomaret, Alphamart, etc.) or in gas-stations (like Pertamina, Shell, BP, etc.)
+The most straightforward price war situation occurs in supermarkets (like Indomaret, Alfamart, etc.) or in gas-stations (like Pertamina, Shell, BP, etc.)

 Two gas stations operate from adjacent main road sites and vie with one another for business.
-Competition is also stiff from other gas stations not far away and profit margins from the sale of gasoline/petrol are very sensitive to suddent changes in demand.
+Competition is also stiff from other gas stations not far away and profit margins from the sale of gasoline/petrol are very sensitive to sudden changes in demand.

 On the other hand, the market is very large, and although both gas stations have regular customers, they realise that many of their sales are to ‘casual’ drivers.